 This is more common than you might think; corrosion, bent or broken contact points will prevent the flow of power.

 Check inside the socket, corrosion often starts at the bottom, where moisture collects.
 Remove the fuse and use a suitable metal object to clean the rust; finish the job with some sandpaper.

-If the power contacts are out of shape, prise them towards the centre a little.
+If the power contacts are out of shape, prize them towards the center a little.
 Replace fuse and test, if the problem persists, replace the socket.

 5 Disconnected Or Broken Wire

-A simple test light is the best tool for this job, a volt meter works fine too.
+A simple test light is the best tool for this job, a voltmeter works fine too.
 So how do you test the socket?
-Easy, place the point of the test light on the brass centre ring at the bottom of the out let.
+Easy, place the point of the test light on the brass center ring at the bottom of the outlet.
 Place the ground on the metal outer rim.

 This is a lot like the board game “Operation” – if you touch the outer ring with the test light, the fuse will blow, so keep that in mind.

-Testing with a volt meter is just the same, positive probe in the centre and the ground to the outer rim, 12v here means it’s all OK.
+Testing with a voltmeter is just the same, positive probe in the center and the ground to the outer rim, 12v here means it’s all OK.